Skip to content

 Each image item can have:

-fileId string optional
+file_id string optional

 Reference to an uploaded file.